AustingDong/CatGPT/README.md

 # CatGPT
-CatGPT is a interactive  project based on ChatGPT, containing text interactions with voice simulation.
+CatGPT is an interactive  project based on ChatGPT, containing text interactions with voice simulation.